pusher/go-interface-fuzzer/README.markdown

 ## Other Uses
 ### Regression testing

-Although the motivating use-case for `go-interface-fuzzer` was an interface with two implementations that should have identical behaviour, there is nothing preventing the use of multiple *versions* of the *same* implementation.
+Although the motivating use-case for Go Interface Fuzzer was an interface with two implementations that should have identical behaviour, there is nothing preventing the use of multiple *versions* of the *same* implementation.
 This facilitates regression testing,